chen42/presentations/rat_genome.md

 	* Identifies many structural errors.
 	* De novo assembly can help when a large number of structural changes are needed.
 	* De novo assembly can recover unknown bases.
-* Linked-reads also improve variant discovery for individual strains.

 ---

 <marquee behavior="alternate" scrolldelay="60" scrollamount="2">